heimdahl-xyz/heimdahl-cli/Readme.md

-# Heim-cli: Command line tool for Heimdahl API
+# Heimdahl cli: Command line tool for Heimdahl API

 **EVM Contract deployer, indexer and listener** is a command-line interface (CLI) tool.